Tel Dothan

-Dothan (Hebrew: דֹתָן) (also Dotan) was a location mentioned twice in the Hebrew Bible.
-It has been identified with Tel Dothan (تل دوثان), also known as Tel al-Hafireh, located adjacent to the Palestinian town of Bir al-Basha, and ten kilometers (driving distance) southwest of Jenin, near Dotan Junction of Route 60.
+Dothan (Hebrew: דֹתָן) (also Dotan) is a location mentioned twice in the Hebrew Bible.
+It has been identified with Tell Dothan (تل دوثان), also known as Tell al-Hafireh, located adjacent to the Palestinian town of Bir al-Basha, and ten kilometers (driving distance) southwest of Jenin in the West Bank, near Dotan Junction of Route 60.

 Identification

-The modern consensus is that the archaeological site of Tel Dothan corresponds to ancient Dothan.
+The modern consensus is that the archaeological site of Tell Dothan corresponds to ancient Dothan.

 Eusebius places Dothan 12 miles to the north of Sebaste; broadly consistent with the modern location.

 Other proposed locations

-Van de Velde noted that the Crusaders and later mediaeval travellers had located Dothan at the village of Hittin.
+Van de Velde noted that the Crusaders and later medieval travelers had located Dothan at the village of Hittin.